sneakers-the-rat/infrastructure/_sections/2_4_tools-analysis.md

 This also gives us healthy abstraction over implementation.
 Since the functionality is provided by different, mutable namespaces, we're not locked into any particular piece of software --- even our `@analysis` namespace that gives the `inputType` etc. slots could be forked.
 We could implement the dependency resolution system as, eg. a docker container, but it also could be just a check on the local environment if someone is just looking to run a small analysis on their laptop with those packages already installed.

 We use providedBy to indicate a python class which implements the node in code.
 We could use an `Example_Framework` that provides a set of classes and methods to implement the different parts of the node (a la [luigi](https://luigi.readthedocs.io/en/stable/tasks.html)).
 Our `Bin` class inherits from `Node`, and we implement the logic of the function by overriding its `run` method and specify an output file to store intermediate data (if requested by the pipeline) with an `output` method.
-We also specify a `bin_width` as a `Param`eter for our node, as an example of how a lightweight protocol could be bidirectionally specified: we could receive a parameterization from our pseudocode specification, or we could write a framework with a `Bin.export_schema()` that constructs the pseudocode specification from code.
+We also specify a `bin_width` as a `Param`eter for our node, as an example of how a lightweight protocol could be bidirectionally specified as an [interface](#shared-knowledge) to the linked data format: we could receive a parameterization from our pseudocode specification, or we could write a framework with a `Bin.export_schema()` that constructs the pseudocode specification from code.

 ```python
 from Example_Framework import Node, Param, Target